The GLASS-JWST Early Release Science Program. V. H$\alpha$ luminosity functions at $z\sim1.3$ and $z\sim2.0$: H Emitter Samples

 From 219 initial candidates, we compiled detailed information for each source.
 Similarly to \cite{2014ApJ...790..113Z} and \cite{2019ApJ...875..152B}, we include: galaxy’s grism ID number, equatorial coordinates, F115W+F150W+F200W multi-band images, 2D grism spectra at both dispersion angles (in reduced, contamination-subtracted, and continuum-subtracted versions), 1D spectra with best-fit models, probability distributions of redshift, and un-contaminated line maps.
 We performed careful visual inspection of each candidate, classifying them based on redshift reliability, detection of ancillary emission lines ([O~\textsc{II}], H$\beta$, or [O~\textsc{III}]), and emission-line flux measurement quality.
 Table \ref{tab: emitter} summarizes the results of our examination, listing 99 H$\alpha$ emitters in the ABELL-2744 field with their locations, redshifts, and observed H$\alpha$ fluxes.
-Most excluded sources suffered from either severe contamination (e.g. proximity to neighboring sources) or showed no clear emission lines in the grism data.
+Most excluded sources suffered from either severe contamination (e.g., proximity to neighboring sources) or showed no clear emission lines in the grism data.

 We recognize the possibility of misidentifying other strong emission lines as H$\alpha$, with the most likely contaminants being higher-redshift [O~\textsc{III}] emitters.
-However, given our selection criteria and the fact that most sources in our sample show additional detections of [O~\textsc{II}], H$\beta$, or [O~\textsc{III}] lines, we consider the fraction of such interlopers to be extremely low.
+To quantify the reliability of our sample, we examined the detection rates of additional emission lines within our H$\alpha$ sample.
+We find that 35 out of 99 emitters show the [O~\textsc{II}] line with $\rm SNR > 3$; 91 out of 99 show the [O~\textsc{III}] line with $\rm SNR > 5$; and 60 sources have a detected [S~\textsc{II}] line with $\rm SNR > 3$.
+Only 3 sources lack any additional line detection; their redshift reliability is correspondingly lower.
+Given their small number, however, their inclusion does not significantly bias our final analysis.
 To further assess selection completeness, we extracted and examined spectra for a magnitude-limited subsample ($\rm Mag_{F115W+F150W+F200W} \leq 27$) regardless of their initial grism features, confirming no additional high-confidence H$\alpha$ emitters were missed.
 Figure \ref{fig: emitter} presents two representative galaxies from our H$\alpha$ emitter sample, showing their line profiles, morphologies, and locations within the ABELL-2744 field.

 Figure \ref{fig: sample_flux} compares the redshifts and observed emission-line fluxes of our 99 H$\alpha$ emitters with H$\alpha$ emitters that have the same SNR ($\rm SNR_{H\alpha}>5$) from the 3D-HST data release \citep{2016ApJS..225...27M}, which were observed using the HST G800L and G141 grisms.
 Thanks to the greater depth and broader wavelength coverage of JWST NIRISS, our sample extends to redshifts beyond 1.8 and reaches a flux limit several times deeper than the 3D-HST survey.